 Appropriate facilities and campus police staff are notified of residences with animal inhabitants in case of need for entry for repair or emergency.
 In the event of an emergency, on campus personnel designated to respond is expected to recognize assistance animals and their role in communicating their partners' need for assistance.

 The handler and/or animal may be confused or disoriented in a stressful situation due to smoke, sirens, wind noise or by shaking and moving ground.
 The response personnel should be aware that animals may be protective in their confusion and should not be considered harmful.
 The responders should make every effort to keep the animal with its partner.

 The handler should make every effort to control the animal during an emergency situation and be prepared to muzzle or restrain the animal as needed.
-Students who are with assistance animals regularly on campus are encouraged to develop an individual evacuation plan with the College.
-Students interested in creating such a plan should contact the Housing Operations Office and Office of Accessibility Resources and Services.
+Students who are with emotional support animals or service animals regularly on campus are encouraged to develop an individual evacuation plan with the College.
+Students interested in creating such a plan should contact the housing operations office and office of accessibility resources and services.